demelin/nematode/README.md

 We also would like to thank the authors of the Tensor2Tensor [3] (https://github.com/tensorflow/tensor2tensor) and OpenNMT-py [4] (https://github.com/OpenNMT/OpenNMT-py) libraries for the valuable insights offered by their respective model implementations.

+Please note: While the core transformer implementation if fully functional, the toolkit continues to be a work-in-progress.

 installation
 ------------